Visiting Madrid? Don’t miss these things!

 La Puerta del Sol is the most central square in Madrid.
 You will find a semi-circle marking on the ground that marks km0, which is the location from where distances are traditionally measured.

-You’ll also find a statue of “The Bear and the Strawberry Tree” which is the symbol for Madrid.
+You’ll also find a statue of “The Bear and the Strawberry Tree” which is a Madrid symbol.

 Local Tip: The emblem of Madrid is a bear swiping at a small tree called a madrono.
 It is similar to a strawberry bush and when the fruits get too ripe, they ferment, so bears would get drunk from eating the fruits.